arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 - ensure you understand the new code
 - use the code review as an opportunity to provide constructive advice and teaching

-Retrospectives:
+**Retrospectives**

+- attend a retrospective at the end of each sprint
 - before attending a retrospective, reflect on what went well in the last sprint and what went less well
 - express your opinions honestly in the retrospective whilst respecting other people's feelings
 - ensure that Jira tickets are created to address issues
 - ensure improvement tickets are brought into the following sprint so that improvements can be realised

-#### 3.1.2 System Design and Documentation**
+#### 3.1.2 System Design and Documentation

 This work will be carried out within a delivery team.

-**Actions & Behaviours**

 - lead the design of the solution
 - ensure the system remains well-documented at all times

-**Tools & Methods**

-System Design:

 - check the system against the criteria in the Engineering Quality Framework
 - ensure the system conforms to approved NHSUK architecture patterns

-Documentation:

--
--
+- ensure all architecture decisions are documented in a standard location
+- ensure code and tests are sufficiently documented
+- ensure documentation allows new team members to contribute to the project
+- ensure each project has a README.md file containing (at least) links to complete documentation
--
+- maintain coding standards documentation

 #### 3.1.3 Engineering Quality Framework

 This work will be carried out in collaboration with SDMT.

-**Actions & Behaviours**

 - maintain and develop technical expertise in the EQF areas
 - design and deliver technical prototypes or experiments to inform decisions and future development
 - collaborate with the leadership team to decide the future technical direction of NHSUK

-**Tools & Methods**

-TODO
+- ensure scores in the EQF areas are tracked for each of our products
+- maintain up-to-date technical expertise through regular and routine learning
+- collaborate with other Principal Engineers to share knowledge and discuss improvement ideas
+- provide expert technical advice to SDMT and individual Senior Developers are required

 ### 3.2 Leadership and Autonomy

 #### 3.2.1 20% Time

-**Actions & Behaviours**

-- agree 3 suitable personal objectives and corresponding key results with your line manager
-- ensure that one of these objectives is related to an agreed training activity
+This work will be carried out within a delivery team.

+- agree and document your personal objectives as part of the quarterly objective setting cycle
 - spend one day each week working on your personal objectives
-- enter your objectives and key results on the corporate PDR system
 - update the corporate PDR system with progress against your objectives and key results
-- ensure Jira tickets are created for these objectives
+- ensure Jira tickets are created for your personal objectives...
-- select at least one of these Jira tickets to work on in each sprint
-- ensure this ticket(s) are included in the sprint backlog
+- ... and ensure your ticket(s) are brought into the sprint backlog when appropriate

-**Tools & Methods**

-TODO

 #### 3.2.2 SDMT Operational Planning

 This work will be carried out in collaboration with SDMT.

-**Actions & Behaviours**

 - attend the Senior Developers Management Team (SDMT) meeting each week
+- help to maintain and execute the SDMT Plan
 - chair SDMT on a rotating basis, preparing the agenda and writing meeting minutes
 - share important developments in your team or area of work
 - raise and discuss problems that require cross-team collaboration to solve
 - offer your assistance to help solve cross-team problems
-- maintain coding standards documentation
-- help to maintain the SDMT Plan

-**Tools & Methods**

-TODO

 #### 3.2.3 Strategy Implementation and Lean Improvement Projects

 This work will be carried out in collaboration with the leadership team.

-**Actions & Behaviours**

-- identify and agree priority improvement areas with the Dev & Test Manager
-- select one area per quarter to target for improvements as a personal objective
 - design lean improvement projects to deliver improvements across multiple products
 - lead, motivate and hold to account other developers to deliver the desired improvements

-**Tools & Methods**

-TODO
+- identify and agree priority improvement areas with DTLT
+- select one area per quarter to target as a personal objective

 #### 3.2.4 Vision and Strategy

 This work will be carried out in collaboration with the leadership team.

-**Actions & Behaviours**

 - define and communicate a clear vision for NHSUK software development
 - collaborate with the leadership team to agree a strategy to deliver the vision

-**Tools & Methods**

-TODO

 ### 3.3 Growing the Team